Skip to content

 Reading in a Loop

-See Loops part for Map type of loops.
+See the Loops section for Map type loops.

 Rows Map

-A Rows Map is the most useful for data feeds.
-Each of the set of values is a row in a table that look like:
+A Rows Map is most useful for data feeds.
+Each set of values is a row in a table that looks like this:

 Flow Type Object Action ParamName ParamType ParamValue